EU suggests majority vote on digital tax by 2025

 ... or join as a group

-The commission said that globalisatio and, the growth of the digital economy have complicated taxation and revenue rights, while recent scandals, such as the Panama Papers, allowed a peek into the massive scale of international tax fraud.
+The commission said that globalisation and, the growth of the digital economy have complicated taxation and revenue rights, while recent scandals, such as the Panama Papers, allowed a peek into the massive scale of international tax fraud.

 "Unanimity doesn't protect the sovereignty anymore," economy commissioner Pierre Moscovici said Tuesday.
 He added that €50bn is not collected annually simply because of cross-border fraud.